-1.1.1 URS is commissioned to undertake Sustainability Appraisal (SA) in support of the emerging Adur Local Plan.
+1.1.1 This Sustainability Appraisal (SA) has been undertaken in support of the emerging Adur Local Plan.
 SA is a mechanism for considering and communicating the likely effects of a draft plan, and alternatives, with a view to avoiding and mitigating adverse effects and maximising positives.
 SA of Local Plans is legally required.1